mhweiner/kizu/README.md

 npm i -D kizu
 ```

-kizu will automatically use whichever is available, preferring `tsx` for better performance.

 ## Module System Support (ESM & CJS)

 kizu works seamlessly with both **CommonJS (CJS)** and **ES Modules (ESM)** projects.
 Here's how it handles different module systems: